LSBUSGP/NewInputSystem/README.md

 You need to explicity click the `Save Asset` button to save your changes.
 This also generates the C# file `GameControls.cs` if you have chosen that option.

 Finally, we can add these controls to our object.
-Remove the `MoveDefaultInputAsset` component and add a new script `MoveCustomInputAsset.cs`:
+Remove the `MoveDefaultInputAsset` component and add a new script `CustomInputAsset.cs`:

 ```cs
 using UnityEngine;